dskrypa/cli_command_parser/_sources/commands.rst.txt

 Commands provide a way to organize CLI applications in an intuitively object-oriented way.

 Having parameters defined as attributes in the class results in a better developer experience when writing code that references those attributes in an IDE.
-You can take advantage of type annotations and variable name completion.
+You can take advantage of type detection and variable name completion.
 Changing the name of a parameter can take advantage of builtin renaming tools, instead of needing to hunt for references to ``args.foo`` to be updated, for example.
 Further, there's no need to keep function signatures up to date with parameters defined in decorators.